Starting a Business, Tips

 Important Skills for Business Owners: Functional Skills

-Below are some of the most common functional skills new business owners need.
+Here are some of the most useful functional skills to sharpen:

 Social Media Marketing